raymondlouie/MPF-BML/README.md

 #### (3) BML

-This step implements the RPROP algorithm.
+This step implements the RPROP algorithm to  refine the parameters inferred from MPF.

 ##### Usage